ch4ne5teban/ch4ne5teban/README.md

 - 💬 **Ask me about:** law 👨‍⚖️, natural languages 🗣️, travel 🗺️ ⛺, learning 📚, productivity ⏱️ :)

-- 🤘 **Fun facts about me:** 🗺 I've been to 42 countries, 🚵‍♂️ Traveled ~5000 Km by bicycle from Texas to Guatemala, 👍 Hitchhiked through most of Europe, 💪 Volunteered on an organic farm in Spain, 👨‍🍳 Worked in a "free lunch" café in Glasgow, Scotland, 👨‍🎨 Sold henna tattoos in Latin America, 🤡 Lost almost all of my money playing poker in Macau...
+- 🤘 **Fun facts about me:** 🗺 I've been to 42 countries, 🚵‍♂️ Traveled ~5000 Km by bicycle from Texas to Guatemala, 👍 Hitchhiked through most of Europe, 💪 Volunteered on an organic farm in Spain, 👨‍🍳 Worked in a "free lunch" café in Glasgow, Scotland, 👨‍🎨 Sold henna tattoos in Latin America, 🤡 On my first (business) trip to Macau, lost almost all of my money playing poker for the first time in my life...on my next trip, won it all back and more!
+Spent the gains on the highest bungee jump in the world 😎

 ### 🛠 Tech Stack (in progress)